wyomingCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How are Divorce Records Generated in Wyoming?

-There are other processes of getting a divorce in Wyoming.
-A mediated divorce usually happens when a couple does not agree on certain terms, so they hire a mediator who could be a counselor, retired judge, or attorney, as a neutral third-party.
-This method is used when both spouses feel comfortable and safe around each other and can communicate in a civilized manner.
-If there are children involved in the divorce, a judge or attorney may ask that a lawyer be appointed to the case specifically to focus on the needs of the children.
+If children are involved in the divorce, a judge or attorney may ask that a lawyer be appointed to the case specifically to focus on the children's needs.
 There is also the option of legal separation in Wyoming.
-This is not a divorce, but instead a legal agreement to separate without legally ending the marriage.
-In a separation, decisions such as child custody, financial support, and insurance agreements are made.
+This is not a divorce but a legal agreement to separate without legally ending the marriage.
+Decisions such as child custody, financial support, and insurance agreements are made in a separation.

 There are certain grounds needed to file for a fault divorce in Wyoming.
 According to Wyoming statutes WY ST § 20–2–104 and WY ST § 20–2–105, common grounds for divorce are: